FaradayRF/Fox-1-MPPT/README.md

 [READ THE FOX-1 MPPT TECHNICAL OVERVIEW TO UNDERSTAND THE PROJECT!](https://github.com/FaradayRF/Fox-1-MPPT/blob/master/Documents/Fox-1_MaximumPowerPointTracker.pdf)

 # History
-This project began as a [Rochester Institue of Technology](http://downloads.kicad-pcb.org/archive/KiCad_stable-2013.07.07-BZR4022_Win_full_version.exe) Multi-disciplinary Senior Design (MSD) project during the 2012-2013 school year.
+This project began as a [Rochester Institute of Technology](https://www.rit.edu/) Multi-disciplinary Senior Design (MSD) project during the 2012-2013 school year.
 Originally the [P13271 AMSAT-MPPT](http://edge.rit.edu/edge/P13271/public/Home) project which successfully delivered a proof-of-concept MPPT intended for a 3U cubesat, the design was continued and modified for use on the smaller Fox-1 satellites which are 1U in size.

 ## Original Team
 The original RIT team to create this MPPT included